Nepali Sign Language: Phonology

 One of the problems of phonemic analysis on NSL, which is also manifest in other sign languages, is the absence of extensive lists of minimal pairs such as are typically found for all spoken languages.
 While such pairs are impossible to find for all possible minimal pairs, a sufficient number of such pairs can be produced to justify the method.
 Such pairs are especially easy to find in cases of initialized signs; thus, for example, while the index finger with tip indexic the back of the opposite wrist indicates the generic term TIME (Nepali: समय /samaj/), a म /ma/ handshape indicates OPPORTUNITY (Nepali: मौका /mauka:/), a फ /pʰa/ handshape indicates FREETIME (Nepali: फुर्सत /pʰursat/), etc.

 Morphosyntax

-Nepalese Sign Language shares a number of features with most sign languages studied to date:
+Nepali Sign Language shares a number of features with most sign languages studied to date:

 Morphology

 Morphology in NSL, as in languages in general, comes in two types: derivational morphology and grammatical or inflectional morphology.

 Incorporation is a feature which blurs the border between phonology and morphology.
 There exists incorporation of handshapes from the Nepali manual alphabet into lexical items as we saw above the sections above on manual alphabet and lexicon.

 Incorporation also occurs in NSL verbs, in what are often referred to as "classifier predicates".
 The pattern is ergative-accusative, with subjects of intransitive verbs (e.g. ONE-PERSON in "One person passed by in front of me")), and objects of transitive verbs (e.g. "thick classifier" in "I ate a buff burger").

 William Stokoe proposed a theoretical revision called "semantic phonology".
 Under such a proposal, the sign for TEA चिया /chiya:/ could be seen as a complete predicate, with the "classifier"—in this case the Nepali manual alphabet handshape च /cha/ standing for TEA चिया /chiya:/ -- being incorporated into a "verb" DRINK.

 Frequently, and especially at the level of the lexicon, instruments are also incorporated.

 Many verbs also agree in person (and number) with the subject and object (often the indirect object, as e.g. "He stared at me" with the sign LOOK-AT directed from third person to first person).
 However, there is no grammatical or semantic criteria, other than it being transitive which can determine whether a verb will manifest agreement or not.
 To a limited extend the phonological feature of being "body anchored" (that is, having contact with the body at some point during execution) can limit agreement (e.g. a sign which starts with a body contact will be less free to show subject agreement, and a sign which ends with body contact will be less free to show object agreement).

 Thus, in sentences of the type "I gave a book to you" we may have a single sign GIVE, inflected for agreement (motion of the verb begins from the signer and moves towards the recipient) and the handshape of the verb GIVE is modified to incorporate a "thick classifier" handling classifier handshape (object the size and shape of a BOOK).